Load Signal Data for Simulation

 Load simulation input data using the From Workspace block.

-Load signal data using a From File block.
+Create and save signal data to load from a MAT file using the From File block.

 Load big data as simulation input.